sourcegraph/handbook/content/departments/technical-success/ie/reference-sandboxes.md

 To start, we will begin with building this structure for environments representing the below two common “flavors” of complex customer:

-1. Customers with a large monorepo across major code hosts (Github, Gitlab, Bitbucket, Perforce)
+1. Customers with a large monorepo across major code hosts (GitHub, Gitlab, Bitbucket, Perforce)
-2. Customers with many repos and complex permissioning across major code hosts (Github, Gitlab, Bitbucket, Perforce)
+2. Customers with many repos and complex permissioning across major code hosts (GitHub, Gitlab, Bitbucket, Perforce)

 We'll expand these environments over time.